drewreed2005/realdrew/_posts/2023-03-06-csptri2finalmcref.md

 Here are some things to remember from what I struggled with on this MCQ:

 - All the stuff about privacy and security from Big Idea 5 (cookies and keys especially)
+- `NOT`, `AND` and `OR` expressions
+- I got a simulation problem wrong, so I would say look at those.
+I really think I understand them fine, though.
+- Otherwise, I would just look through these problems to see which answers were correct and to look at how they choose incorrect answers so that I know if I'm being tricked.